HOME ~ Private Reference Library

-70. “White Privilege” is simply an interchangeable term for racial privilege, and refers only to race, not to other privileges a person may have been born into.
+69. “White Privilege” is simply an interchangeable term for Racial Privilege, and refers only to race, not to other privileges a person may have been born into.

-74. White people have prejudices about people of color because American culture has normalized whiteness, but the fact that people of color act “differently” further entrenches the “obvious correctness” of a white cultural norm.
+73. White people have prejudices about people of color because American culture has normalized Whiteness, but the fact that People of Color act “differently” further entrenches the “obvious correctness” of a White cultural norm.
 Why is it normal to eat with a fork instead of chopsticks?
 Why is it normal for a man to wear a suit to a business meeting instead of a loose, colorfully printed robe?
 Why is it normal to sit in a chair instead of on the floor?
 Why is a woman in a long gown and a bonnet accepted — archaic, perhaps, but accepted?
 Why is a nun wearing a black gown and habit accepted?
 Why is a woman in a burka and hijab somehow threatening?
 Why do we teach the way we do?
 Write our laws the way we do?
 In short, why is our society the way it is?
-All of these questions have the same answer: Because we live in a Western European society that was built by Western Europeans for Western Europeans to live in.
-This culture is so normative that most white people never have to think about it or even know it exists, because everything they do naturally fits the norm.
+All of these questions have the same answer: Because we live in a Western European society built by Western Europeans for Western Europeans to live in.
+This culture is so normative most white people never have to think about it or even know it exists, because everything they do naturally fits the norm.

 This is treaty land; land and water are the only things left to us other than stories passed down the ancestors.
 We had our languages taken away, many tongues are now extinct because Euro Christian’s killed the ancients; murdered our fathers and mothers, raped our sisters, brothers traded for African slaves so ships didn’t return to Europe empty.